Skip to main content

 Export Reports to SFTP

-Using SFTP schedules to setup report/dashboard to be sent to your SFTP folders every day.
+Use SFTP schedules to set up reports/dashboards to be sent to your SFTP folders every day.
 SFTP Schedules allow admins/analysts to schedule a report/dashboard to be sent to an SFTP destination.

 Some common use cases: